k0001/meaningtoolws/docs/ct.rst

                     where relevant to the categorization.

                 ``'classifiers'``
-                    Include a list of the classifiers in the Semantic Map that were involved in this categorization together with its overall score in the categorization.
+                    Include a list of the classifiers in the Category Tree that were involved in this categorization together with its overall score in the categorization.